artsy/team-navigator/README.md

 We use [standard](https://github.com/feross/standard) for linting.
 For the best experience it's recommended that you install an inline linter in your text editor, such as [Sublime Linter Standard](https://github.com/Flet/SublimeLinter-contrib-standard), to surface linting issues immediately.

 We use [mocha](https://mochajs.org/) for testing.
-For the best experience writing tests it's recommended you target the suite you're working on in watch mode `npm run mocha -- --watch test/your/tests.js`.
+For the best experience writing tests it's recommended you target the suite you're working on in watch mode `yarn mocha -- --watch test/your/tests.js`.

-To run the full test suite and linter use `npm test`.
+To run the full test suite and linter use `yarn test`.

 ### Scripts